ASTM F2054 Burst Testing of Package Seals Using Internal Air Pressurization

 For the closed-package test, the package is sealed on all four sides and placed between the restraining plates.
 The pressurization nozzle is inserted through a puncture in the body of the package but shall maintain an airtight seal around the nozzle.

 Test an appropriate number of samples so that an accurate determination can be made of the representative performance.
-The package should be conditioned for a minimum of 72 hours prior to the start of testing.
+The package should be conditioned for a minimum of 72 hours before the start of testing.

 It is best if the test is conducted within the conditioned environment.
 If this is not possible, the report should specify the conditions at the time of testing.
 Begin inflating the package by increasing internal pressure until the package bursts as a result of pressurization.